Skip to Main Content

 The Latest Updates

-Wisconsin voters filed a lawsuit challenging the state's legislative districts and alleging that they are a partisan gerrymander in violation of the equal protection clause of the state's constitution.
+The League of Women Voters challenged the state's 2022 congressional districts, alleging they are a partisan gerrymander in violation of the state constitution.

 Stay Connected